worstpractice/kamel-e2e/README.md

 By default, the tests are set to run against "https://polychat.live".

 You can change the target URL (for *the entire test suite*) in just a single line of code.
-Pretty convenient.
+Pretty convenient, no?

 Simply open the "cypress.json" file (located in the root folder) and set the value of "baseUrl" to your desired target URL.